Peppermint Soda

-Peppermint Soda (Diabolo menthe) is a 1977 French comedy-drama film directed by Diane Kurys.
-This autobiographical film was her directorial debut, and it won the prestigious Prix Louis-Delluc at the 1977 Cannes Film Festival.
+Peppermint Soda (Diabolo menthe) is a 1977 French coming-of-age comedy-drama film co-written and directed by Diane Kurys.
+This autobiographical film was her directorial debut, and it won the Louis Delluc Prize at the 1977 Cannes Film Festival.

-The film follows two teenage sisters over the course of the year 1963, with the title referring to a grown-up carbonated beverage that the younger sister drinks in a café.
-The high school where the film takes place is the Lycée Jules-Ferry in Paris, France.
-The film is partly based on director Kurys’ experiences, and opens with a title card that states: “For my sister—who still hasn’t given me back my orange sweater.”
+The film follows two teenage sisters over the course of the years 1963 and 1964, with the title referring to a grown-up carbonated beverage that the younger sister drinks in a café.
+The high school where the film takes place is the Lycée Jules-Ferry in Paris.
+The film is partly based on director Kurys's experiences and opens with a title card that states; "For my sister—who still hasn't given me back my orange sweater."

 Plot

-The film opens in September 1963 where 13-year-old Anne Weber and her 15-year-old sister Frédérique are spending the summer holiday with their newly divorced father on the coast.
-They then return to Paris live with their mother for the school year.
+In September 1963, 13-year-old Anne Weber and her 15-year-old sister Frédérique are spending the summer holiday with their newly divorced father on the coast.
+They then return to Paris, where they live with their mother, for the school year.
 The girls attend a strict all-girls school, the Lycée Jules-Ferry.

-The first half of the movie mainly focuses on the younger Anne—the more introverted of the two.
-At school, Anne is not an achiever and is mocked by a teacher for a substandard drawing during art class.
-She’s upset at her mother for not buying her stockings, since everyone else at the school wears them.
+At school, the introverted Anne is an underachiever and is mocked by a teacher for a substandard drawing during art class.
+She is upset at her mother for not buying her stockings, since everyone else at the school wears them.
 Anne is also anxious to get her period because it signifies reaching womanhood, and so she pretends she has menstrual cramps despite not actually having begun her period.
 She and her friends discuss what they know about sex and humorously reveal their lack of knowledge about it.
-She also sneaks a look at the letters sent between Frédérique and her boyfriend Marc, and falsely claims to her school friends Marc is her boyfriend.
+She also sneaks a look at the letters exchanged between Frédérique and her boyfriend Marc, and falsely claims to her school friends that Marc is her boyfriend.

-The second half of the film focuses on Frédérique.
-Though she has a boyfriend Marc, she starts to lose interest in him as she becomes more politically active around the issue of the Algerian War and her Jewish identity.
-Her new interest in activism causes a falling out with her wealthy friend Perrine.
+Meanwhile, Frédérique begins to lose interest in Marc as she becomes more politically active around the issue of the Algerian War and her Jewish identity.
+Her new interest in activism causes a falling-out with her wealthy friend Perrine.
 Frédérique befriends the outspoken Pascale, a classmate who gives a horrific account to her class of a peaceful protest against far-right extremists that was violently broken up by French police.

-Another of Frédérique’s school friends, Muriel, runs away, and rumors and gossip abound as to where she might have gone to.
-When visiting with Muriel’s worried father, the older man makes a pass at Frédérique just before she leaves the house.
-Muriel eventually returns briefly and reveals she dropped out of school and now lives with a boyfriend.
-Frédérique also becomes involved in school plays.
-On the opening night of a play she stars in, her father attends, but to Frédérique’s dismay, he does not stay afterwards to congratulate her.
-The film concludes with the girls, a little older and wiser, returning to their father’s home on the beach for holiday.
+Another of Frédérique's school friends, Muriel, runs away, and rumours and gossip abound as to where she might have gone.
+When visiting Muriel's worried father, the older man makes a pass at Frédérique just before she leaves the house.
+Muriel eventually returns briefly, revealing that she dropped out of school and now lives with a boyfriend on a farm.
+Frédérique also becomes involved in a school play.
+On the opening night of the play she stars in, her father attends, but to Frédérique's dismay, he does not stay afterwards to congratulate her.
+Some time later, the girls return to their father's home at the beach for the summer.